dentarg/auth0-blog/_posts/2017-12-22-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

 dbSendUpdate(jconn, "COMMIT")
 ```

-That's why, we can't just rely on one or the other, for maximum efficiency with R + Redshift, we need both drivers, i hope someday we can just rely on one of them, if it's RPostgres or a fork of it, i'll be super happy.
+That's why, we can't just rely on one or the other, for maximum efficiency with R + Redshift, we need both drivers, I hope someday we can just rely on one of them, if it's RPostgres or a fork of it, I'll be super happy.

 {% include tweet_quote.html quote_text="For maximum efficiency with R + Redshift, we need to use both RJDBC and RPostgreSQL depending on the scenario." %}

-Having said that, there's an additional tool which i'd like to introduce to you, which is the `redshiftTools` R Package, it'll add nicely to your toolkit and supports either RJDBC or RPostgres connections.
+Having said that, there's an additional tool which I'd like to introduce to you, which is the `redshiftTools` R Package, it'll add nicely to your toolkit and supports either RJDBC or RPostgres connections.
 This package is MIT licensed and it's source is available at [https://github.com/sicarul/redshiftTools](https://github.com/sicarul/redshiftTools).

 ```r